2021 Audi A6 Trim Levels with Comparisons & Configurations.

 The 2021 Audi A6 offers just three trim levels to choose from: the Premium, Premium Plus, and the Prestige.
 The Premium and Premium Plus come with the standard 45 TFSI engine but can be optionally equipped with the 55 TFSI, which comes standard on the Prestige.
 All offer quite a few standard features as well as some optional packages to help you customize the A6.
 So, which trim level might be the best fit for you?
 Read through this trim level comparison review to find out.

-Compare the 2021 Audi A6 Premium vs Premium Plus Trim Levels.
-What is the Difference?
+Compare the 2021 Audi A6 Premium vs Premium Plus Trims.
+What is the difference?

 The 2021 Audi A6 trim level starts with the base Premium trim level.
 As already mentioned, the Premium is powered by the standard 45 TFSI engine.
 This engine is a 2.0-L 4-cylinder that generates 248 hp and 273 lb-ft of torque.
 Of course, it can also be paired with the 55 TFSI, which is the turbocharged 3.0-L V6 that has a power output of 335 hp and 369 lb-ft of torque.
 Instead of the 45's cast-iron engine block, the 55 gets upgraded to aluminum alloy.
 It also takes the acceleration time from 6.1 seconds down to just under 5 seconds.
 Also, take note that the 55 has a mild hybrid system, meaning that there is a 48-volt battery and recuperation capability built into the system.
 The 45 only has a 12-volt mild hybrid system.
 Both engines come paired with a 7-speed dual-clutch transmission and all-wheel-drive.